dlsudatasci/dlsudatasci.github.io/content/_programs/2-minor-in-data-science-program.md

 A maximum of one course offered by other departments may be credited toward the Minor in Data Science, e.g. DATA103 Introduction to Machine Learning under Data Science Institute overlaps with MCLEARN Machine Learning under Software Technology Department.

+A student should apply for course overlap as soon as the course grade becomes available in the MLS.
+The deadline for course overlap application is every 6th Monday of the term.
+Results of the application will be released on the 8th Monday of the term.

 **How do I drop from the minor program?**

-If you wish to drop from the minor program, you have to send an email to datascience@dlsu.edu.ph.
+If you wish to drop from the minor program, you have to send an email to [datascience@dlsu.edu.ph](mailto:datascience@dlsu.edu.ph).

 **What happens to the grades for the courses that I took under the minor program after I drop?
 Will these grades still be included in my transcript of record?**